michaelplaing/mr_rax/README.md

     - if it is found but above the next to last level just continue the searches; else

-    - if it is not found, terminate this subtree search since there are no more possible matches; we are done with this subtree.
-[This is an optimization and the implmentation is being worked on - ml 20220406]
+    - if it is not found there are no more possible matches; we are done with this subtree.

 When we have finished all subtrees, including those necessary to handle ``+`` wildcards, we are done with part 1.